-Novak further stated that Russia’s gas production will rise by 10 per cent in 2021, while exports will increase by 9.5 per cent.
+Novak further stated that Russia’s gas production would rise by 10 per cent in 2021, while exports would increase by 9.5 per cent.
 Russia’s gas production totalled 692.9 Bcm in 2020, down 6.1 per cent from 2019 levels, according to the energy ministry’s data.

-Novak also expressed hope that the certification process of the now-completed 55 Bcm/year Nord Stream 2 pipeline will be completed in the middle of next year to ease the pressure of high gas prices.
+Novak also expressed hope that the certification process of the now-completed 55 Bcm/year Nord Stream 2 pipeline would be completed in the middle of the following year to ease the pressure of high gas prices.

 The pipeline’s second string, just like the first string, was gradually filled with gas to build the required inventory and pressure and the gas-in procedure has been completed, however, commercial operations cannot start without regulatory clearance.

-Afterwards, the U.S. State Department reiterated its warning that any entity involved in the offshore pipeline project risks U.S. sanctions and should immediately abandon its work.
+Afterwards, the U.S. State Department reiterated its warning that any entity involved in the offshore pipeline project was risking U.S. sanctions and should immediately abandon its work.